Table of Contents

-Every organization wishes for a faster Software Deployment.
-Since the software market is very volatile, and there is a need for developers to stay updated and make sure they deliver the latest and the best software, integration is required.
+Every organization wishes for faster Software Deployment.
+Since the software market is very volatile, and there is a need for developers to stay updated and make sure they deliver the latest and best software, integration is required.
 This is where the roles of system administrators and software developers become essential.
 A software developer needs to make sure the following are taken care of:

 - New features

 - Security upgrades

 A developer also has to take the time to ensure the following are taken under consideration and completed in a timely manner: